joshghent/blog/content/blog/webperf-on-deadline/index.md

   <img alt="Screenshot of my website with chrome developer tools showing the impact of caching assets" src="../../assets/images/website-caching.png"/>
 </div>

-Here's some links on how to do it.
+Here are some links on how to do it.

 - [AWS S3 + Cloudfront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html) - Scroll to the bottom
 - [IIS](https://docs.microsoft.com/en-us/iis/configuration/system.webserver/caching/)